-We have entered into an equity distribution agreement, dated as of January 23, 2020, with Ladenburg Thalmann & Co.
-Inc., or Ladenburg, JonesTrading Institutional Services LLC, or JonesTrading, and MUFG Securities Americas Inc., or MUFG.
-Pursuant to the equity distribution agreement, we may, from time to time, offer and sell up to an aggregate of \$200,000,000 of shares of our common stock through the Agents, as our agents for the offer and sale of the shares, or to the Agents for resale.
+We have entered into an equity distribution agreement, dated as of August 4, 2020, with J.P.
+Morgan Securities LLC, or J.P.
+Morgan, JMP Securities LLC, or JMP, MUFG Securities Americas Inc., or MUFG, and JonesTrading Institutional Services LLC, or JonesTrading.
+Pursuant to the equity distribution agreement, we may, from time to time, offer and sell up to an aggregate of \$150,000,000 of shares of our common stock through the Agents, as our agents for the offer and sale of the shares, or to the Agents for resale.
 Any such sales may be made in negotiated transactions or transactions that are deemed to be "at the market" offerings, as defined in Rule 415 under the Securities Act, including sales made directly on the NYSE or sales made to or through a market maker other than on an exchange.